Roosevelt Island Fall Soccer Program Information

 Conduct: Youth sports is a time to model correct and appropriate behavior for the children.
 Always keep in mind that this is a GAME and that these are CHILDREN playing.
 There will be mistakes made by players, coaches and referees alike.
 Cheer your child on, but step back from the sideline and let your coach do the coaching.
-While most coaches welcome comments from the parents about how to make the season more productive and fun, remember that the coaches are volunteers who are working hard and spending time coaching your child.
+While most coaches welcome comments from the parents about how to make the season more productive and fun, remember that the coaches are working hard and spending time coaching your child.

 Parents are not allowed, at ANY time, to speak to or have other interactions with the referees.
 Parents who disregard this rule will be asked to leave the fields.
 If you have questions or concerns about referees and/or game rules, then contact the Director of Community Affairs at 212-832-4559.

 Above all, remember that the Fall Soccer Program is first and foremost about your children having FUN.
 The goals are for R.I. youth to learn to play soccer, be good teammates, be competitive, and show good sportsmanship, all while having FUN.
 The R.I.
 Youth Program Fall Soccer League is looking forward to a great season!

-If you have any questions or concerns at any time, please feel free to contact your child’s coach or call 212-832-4559.
+If you have any questions or concerns at any time, please feel free to speak to your child’s coach or call 212-832-4559.